Skip to main content

 Written by Jaiden’s family

-Diffuse Intrinsic Pontine Glioma (DIPG) is a rare and aggressive brain tumor that affects about 300 children a year in the United States.
+Diffuse intrinsic pontine glioma (DIPG) is a rare and aggressive brain tumor that affects about 300 children a year in the United States.
 There is currently no cure for this type of childhood cancer.

 The decision was made to move Jaiden to MUSC in Charleston, where he would undergo 7 weeks of intense radiation.
 The radiation would be daily, Monday through Friday.
 He was also started on very high doses of steroids.
-On May 3rd Jaiden & his mom set out for MUSC to begin his fight against the tumor that was already wreaking havoc on his poor little body.
+On May 3rd Jaiden set out for MUSC to begin his fight against the tumor that was already wreaking havoc on his poor little body.
 Jaiden showed shear courage & determination as he went through the daily rounds of radiation without sedation.
 His head was in a mask (Spiderman of course) that was hooked to the table so he could not move.
 Jaiden was away from home, away from family, away from friends & missing out on all the normal fun summer stuff kids like to do.
 Yet he never complained.
-Even on the days when he did not feel good, he still found the strength to smile & be his mama’s loving little boy.
+Even on the days when he did not feel good, he still found the strength to smile & be his family’s loving little boy.

 On June 21st, Jaiden got to ring the bell as he conquered his radiation like the little hero that he is.
-He was finally able to come back home to his family, friends, and most importantly his 3 little sisters that absolutely adore him.
+He was finally able to come back home to his family, friends, and most importantly his 3 little sisters and 3 brothers that absolutely adore him.
 Although he still did not have good balance or coordination & the high doses of steroids had caused extreme swelling of his poor little body, he was able to join in & enjoy a little bit of summer fun before he started back to school as a big 4th grader on August 9th.
 Due to his limited mobility, Jaiden was in a wheel chair but made the best of every single day.

 Since Jaiden’s diagnosis, another family (whom is also very dear to the family & is also from the midlands) received the DIPG diagnosis for their 6-year-old son.
 They are currently in Memphis, TN at St. Jude fighting their battle against this monster of a disease.
 No parent ever wants to hear their child’s name with the word cancer in the same sentence.
 However, life is truly humbling & these innocent children are fighting for just a little bit more “time.”